HeadGAN: One-shot Neural Head Synthesis and Editing: Methodology

 \subsection{HeadGAN Framework}

-We propose a GAN-based head reenactment system, with a Generator driven by two modalities: 1) the \textit{3D face representation} extracted from the driving video and the reference image, 2) the \textit{audio signal} coming from the driver.
-Given $\textbf{x}_{t-k:t}$, the driving 3D face representation from frame $t$, concatenated channel-wise with the 3D faces coming from the past $k$ frames, the reference image $\textbf{y}_{ref}$ with the corresponding 3D face $\textbf{x}_{ref}$ and the audio feature vector $\textbf{h}^{(a)}_t$, our Generator hallucinates a photo-realistic image, given as
+Our GAN-based head reenactment system is equipped with a Generator driven by two modalities: 1) the \textit{3D face representation} extracted from the driving video and the reference image, 2) optionally the \textit{audio features} coming from the driver.
+Given $\textbf{x}_{t-k:t}$, the driving 3D face representation from frame $t$, concatenated channel-wise with the 3D faces coming from the past $k=2$ frames, the reference image $\textbf{y}_{ref}$ with the corresponding 3D face representation $\textbf{x}_{ref}$ and the audio feature vector $\textbf{h}^{(a)}_t$, our Generator hallucinates a photo-realistic image, given as

 Conditioning synthesis on the spatio-temporal volume $\textbf{x}_{t-k:t}$ helps to achieve temporal coherence across frames.
 The reference image $\textbf{y}_{ref}$ provides information on the texture and appearance of the source person, while audio features enhance the generative ability of $G$ across the face, and mainly the mouth area.
 In more detail, the Generator consists of two sub-networks: \textit{a dense flow network} $F$ and a \textit{a rendering network} $R$.
 For an overview of the Generator $G$, please refer to Fig. \ref{fig:fig3}.